intel/zephyr.js/README.md

 Without the serial console set up, you won't be able to see error messages and other output from your ZJS application.
 To hook up the serial console, you need a USB to TTL Serial Cable, such as the TTL-232R-3V3.
-On that particular cable, you wire the black wire to ground on the Arduino, the orange wire to GPIO pin 0 (RX), and the yellow wire to GPIO pin 1 (TX).
+On that particular cable, you wire the black wire to ground on the Arduino 101 board, the orange wire to GPIO pin 0 (RX), and the yellow wire to GPIO pin 1 (TX).
 The other three are unused.

-When you plug this in, the device should show up as something like `/dev/ttyUSB0`.
-You can then use the screen command to connect to the device with a command like this:
+When you plug this in, the device should show up as something such as `/dev/ttyUSB0`.
+You can then use the screen command to connect to the device with a command such as this:

 ```bash
 $ watch screen /dev/ttyUSB0 115200
 ```

-The watch utility will restart screen you disconnect and reconnect your Arduino, so you shouldn't miss anything.
+The `watch` utility will restart screen when you disconnect and reconnect your Arduino 101, so you shouldn't miss anything.
 You can leave a dedicated terminal running to watch the output.

-In screen, you can view scrollback with Ctrl-a, Esc, followed by PgUp/PgDn.
+In `screen`, you can scroll back the output with Ctrl-A, Esc, followed by PgUp/PgDn.
 Then Esc again to get back to the latest output (out of "Copy Mode").

 #### Debugging